MikeAmputer/ClickHouse.Facades/src/ClickHouse.Facades.Testing/README.md

 }
 ```

+> [!NOTE]
-> ***Note:*** To test your code that uses facades, it is not necessary to inherit from the `ClickHouseFacadesTestsCore` class.
+> To test your code that uses facades, it is not necessary to inherit from the `ClickHouseFacadesTestsCore` class.
 It is sufficient to use facades through abstractions, register the context via `services.AddClickHouseTestContext`, and replace the facade abstraction in the service collection with a prepared mock, as done in `ClickHouseFacadesTestsCore.MockFacadeAbstraction`.